grafana/agent/docs/sources/operator/api.md

 targets.
 This overrides any TargetLimit set per ServiceMonitor and/or PodMonitor.
 It is meant to be used by admins to enforce the TargetLimit to keep the overall number of targets under the desired limit.
-Note that if a TargetLimit from a ServiceMonitor or PodMonitor is higher, that value will be used instead.</p>
+Note that if a TargetLimit from a ServiceMonitor or PodMonitor is higher, that value is used instead.</p>
 </td>
 </tr>
 <tr>